Jensen-Mourat/js-sanitizer/README.md

    expandBanList: string[];
    /*
       does a console.error instead of throwing the error
-      Note: This doesnt prevent error inside from the sanitized function to be thrown */
+      Note: displays error only from preventKeyword or preventString and not from the function being sanitized.
+   */
    failSilently: boolean;
 }